pop-os/cosmic-epoch/README.md

 Access cosmic-launcher with `Super+/`.
 This will eventually be moved to `Super` alone.

 ##### COSMIC COMP
 COSMIC Comp is the compositor for COSMIC DE.
 Its config file is located at `/etc/cosmic-comp/config.ron`.
-You can enable tiling by setting `tiling_enabled: true,` at the bottom of the file.
+You can enable tiling by default by setting `tiling_enabled: true,` at the bottom of the file.
+Super+y will toggle tiling per workspace.

 ```shell
 sudo mkdir /etc/cosmic-comp